chrisk/git-pair/README.markdown

 * I just shoved everything into a gem.
 Refactor into separate files.
 * Don't add duplicate authors to the git-config (doesn't affect the proper functioning of git-pair, but makes `git pair --add` not idempotent and clutters up your config file if you keep adding the same person).
+There's a failing test for this now.
 * Test coverage is low -- I'm working on a cucumber suite.

 ## Feature hit list